 Sample selection

-The release of the initial survey intended for Cochrane review authors was first announced in the Cochrane Digest, and in an email to all Cochrane authors on 10th June 2016.
+The release of the initial survey intended for Cochrane review authors was first announced in the Cochrane Digest, which was emailed to all Cochrane authors on 10th June 2016.
 This email was sent out again two weeks later.
 The release intended for authors of non-Cochrane reviews was first advertised on the University of York Centre for Reviews and Dissemination web site on the 25th June 2016 and then on the Systematic Reviews journal web site.
 Links to this were also shared via social media.
 The follow up survey was sent only to those Cochrane respondents who had previously considered or used regulatory data in their systematic review and who had agreed during the first survey to participate in the follow-up Although several authors of this manuscript have previously used data from regulatory documents, purposely none participated in either survey

 Domains of interest